Get Published NOW

 In adult fiction, the resolution must be achieved by the protagonist who has moved through obstacles to succeed or fail.
 (The bear does not come out of the woods and eat the bad guys.
 While this might satisfy the bear, it will not do the same for the reader.)

-Note: Never reveal the resolution in the query letter.
-Only hint at the terrible "or else" that will occur if your protagonist fails to achieve their goal.
+Note: Never reveal the story resolution in the query letter.
+Only hint at the terrible "or else" that will occur should your protagonist fail to achieve their goal.

 I struggled through several drafts of my query letter until, with some guidance from Molli,